The deadline for PPI claims has now passed – you can't submit any more claims!

 If escalation isn't available in your case file, please get in touch with Resolver support.

-We can bring your escalation date forward for you or offer advice on your next steps.
+We can not bring your escalation date forward for you or offer advice on your next steps.

 Once you've escalated your case to the Financial Ombudsman, they'll send a declaration to your Resolver case file.